 There are five subspecies of tiger (Panthera tigris) living from India through to Indonesia and up to eastern Russia.
-Tigers occur in the rainforests of India, South East Asia and Indonesia, and all of the subspecies are threatened by hunting and habitat loss.
-Tigers are the largest of the living cats and it’s thought that larger tigers live in eastern Russia, whereas the smaller tigers are found on the Sunda Islands.
+Living in a diversity of habitats, tigers occur in the rainforests of India, South East Asia and Indonesia, and all of the subspecies are threatened by hunting and habitat loss.
+Tigers are the largest of the living cats and it’s thought that the largest tigers live in eastern Russia, whereas the smallest tigers are found on the Sunda Islands.

 Tiger numbers are decreasing and have been reduced from up to 100, 000 cats in the 1900s to only 3,000 free roaming individuals today.
 Within this time, the Bali (P. tigris balica), Caspian (P. tigris virgata), and Javan (P. tigris sondaica) tigers went extinct.
 The fragmented populations that do exist means that local extinctions of each population can happen very quickly and easily if hunting and habitat loss are not strictly and efficiently controlled.
 A day when it’s announced that tigers are extinct in the wild is looming ever closer unless something is done.
 To take action, you can head over to Panthera.org to get involved.